 BHYC Junior Sailing Class Descriptions

 Ballast: Ages 8 and up.
-The first level of our program encourages a love of sailing, learning the basics with an instructor in each boat.
-This class is taught primarily on O’Day Widgeons.
+The first level of our program encourages a love of sailing, learning the basics.
+This class is taught primarily on O’Day Widgeons with an instructor aboard or close by in a coach boat.
 Ballast will take place regardless of weather and meets Monday-Thursday 8:15-10:15.

 Apprentice Helmsman: Upon completing Ballast, sailors work on improving their skills in groups in Widgeons and solo in Optimist Prams with instructors providing guidance from a coach boat.
 Advanced sailors are eligible for the Opti Race team with coach permission.
 Apprentice Helmsman meets Monday-Thursday 8:15-10:15.

 Helmsman: As an introduction to both cruising and racing, Helmsman students sail in the afternoon, often with higher winds, to focus on the finer points of boat control.
-Taught in Widgeons, Optis, and Ensigns.
+Taught in Widgeons, and Optis.
 Helmsman racers are eligible for the Opti Race team.
 Helmsman meets Monday-Thursday 1:30-4:00.

 Skipper: Upon graduating into Skipper, sailors learn to sail on the C420, the international standard racing dinghy for sailors in high school, college, and beyond.
-Not for racers only, Skipper sailors will also practice navigation and other big boat skills.
+This level is not racers only, as Skipper sailors will also practice navigation and other big boat skills.
 Skipper meets Monday-Thursday 10:30-12:30.

 Senior Skipper: The final level in the program, Senior Skipper students focus on valuable skills for both cruisers and racers, learning the physics behind sailing, advanced navigation, singlehanding, and more.
 Taught in C420s and larger keel boats.
 Senior Skipper meets Monday-Thursday 10:30-12:30.